hacktoon/nami/README.md

     otherwise translate canvas element
 - Solve `[Violation] 'input' handler` message by storing commands

+### WorldTileMap
+  - Use 64x64

-### Grid
+### Matrix/Grid
   - Convert to single array
-  - PointSet turns to GridPointSet to use just its index in the array
+  - Rename PointSet to GridPointSet to abstract Rect in adjancents
   - [x, y] -> idx
   - create a wrappedAdjacents similar to Point.adjacents(parentPoint) that receives a rect

-### ReliefLayer
-  - Move border detection back to surface layer

 ### HydroLayer
-  - Stop flow on first mountain if it has only one mountain neighbor
   - Height of terrain often make waterfalls or rapids

 ### BiomeLayer